 How would Centrelink assess their bank accounts and superannuation?

 Janice turns 67 next month and has resigned from her role as a part-time teaching assistant.
 Simon has just turned 64 and wants to stop work when Janice does.
-They needed to understand how to go about creating an income stream from their superannuation and whether this would mean they might miss out on an Age Pension.
+They need to understand how to go about creating an income stream from their superannuation and whether this would mean they might miss out on an Age Pension.

 This can be tricky to understand, but Sharon was able to explain that superannuation is an individual form of savings.
 But Centrelink assesses couples by looking at both party’s super savings combined.